How to build a website like Airbnb

 Brian Chesky shares the evolution of Airbnb throughout the years.

-So, when defining the functionality your marketplace needs, focus first on the core functionality.
+So, when defining the features your marketplace needs, focus first on the core functionality.
 What is absolutely vital to have on day one?
-And what can you build later once you've validated your marketplace idea and have the revenue or funding to finance additional development?
+And what can you build later once you’ve validated your marketplace idea and have the revenue or funding to finance additional development?

 Here is our list of the core features of Airbnb: